-In December 2016, EPM projects and Wenona School awarded the contract to build a state-of-the-art Science, Technology, Engineering and Mathematics (STEM) teaching and sports hub in Miller St, North Sydney.
-Critical in both its amenity for the students and to the School in its aim to educate and empower young women, the facility will include a swimming pool and learn to swim area with associated teaching and learning spaces.
-Designed by Tonkin Zulaikha Greer (our 7th project together), the facility is named after the Greek mathematician, physicist and inventor, Archimedes; referencing the underlying scientific intent of the project.
+Kane Constructions was awarded the contract to build a state-of-the-art Science, Technology, Engineering and Mathematics (STEM) teaching and sports hub in Miller Street, North Sydney.
+Critical in both its amenity for the students and to the School in its aim to educate and empower young women, the facility includes a swimming pool and learn to swim area with associated teaching and learning spaces.
+Designed by Tonkin Zulaikha Greer, the facility is named after the Greek mathematician, physicist and inventor, Archimedes; referencing the underlying scientific intent of the project.

-The new building is organised around a 5 level atrium space with an amphitheatre.
-This covered open space is formed and framed by the existing school building and a series of new circulation & teaching balconies.
+The new building is designed around a five level atrium space with an amphitheatre.
+This covered open space is formed and framed by the existing school building and a series of new circulation and teaching balconies.
 The lowest level of the new building contains the aquatic centre.
-The STEM hub is located at the Miller St level and is formed by 5 laboratories, which can be rearranged to reflect different class requirements.
-This new ‘Nucleus Senior Ecosystem’ provides Years 10, 11 & 12 students with a multifunctional suite of spaces for group and individual study, parent functions, exhibition space, seminar space and evening study.
+The STEM hub is located at the Miller Street level and is formed by five laboratories, which can be rearranged to reflect different class requirements.
+This new ‘Nucleus Senior Ecosystem’ provides Years 10, 11 and 12 students with a multifunctional suite of spaces for group and individual study, parent functions, exhibition space, seminar space and evening study.